dBish6/Portfolio/README.md

-## Important Note 🚧

-I've restructured my repository to make way for the latest version of my portfolio.
-The old `master` branch, which included `portfolio_v1` and `portfolio_v2` folders, is now exclusively for the newest version of my portfolio.
-The previous versions are now each preserved in their own branches named as their respective folders from the past.
-As of now, my portfolio is still being hosted using `portfolio_v2` until version 3 is completed.

 # Portfolio

 Welcome to my portfolio website where you can learn more about me and my journey as a software developer.
 I have come a long way since graduating from my software course in 2022 and I'm excited to share my progress with you!